Perturbative Transfer Matrix Method for optical-pump-THz-probe of ultrafast dynamics: Perturbative Transfer Matrix Method

-We assume here that the 0-th order component of the fields have been computed and is known in all the layers.
-We need to solve the Eqs.~\ref{eq_Maxell_1st}.
-The TMM is suited to solve Eqs.~\ref{eq_Maxell_1st} in the absence of the source term $\mathcal{J}[z,\omega]$, but not when the term is different from 0.
+The set of equations at the 1-st order, as given in Eqs.~\ref{eq_MaxwellDrude1st}, cannot be resolved through the conventional TMM.
+These equations are non-homogeneous and incorporate a source term that hinges on $E^{[0]}_n$ and $H^{[0]}_n$.
+To address Eqs.~\ref{eq_MaxwellDrude1st}, we initiate by establishing a comprehensive solution, akin to the approach undertaken in Ref.~\onlinecite{Yang_transfer_2021}.

-The general solution of the non-homogeneous system can be constructed by computing the general solution of the associated homogeneous system and summing it to a particular solution.
-The general solution of the associated homogeneous system,
+The solution can be formulated by combining the general solution related to the homogeneous system with a particular solution.
+The general solution of the corresponding homogeneous system is achieved by: